-• Initially, a scholar will be approved to take no more than two (2) community college courses at one time, in addition to the scholar's CCS course(s).

-- If the scholar successfully completes the initial course(s) with a 2.0 GPA or better and satisfactory attendance at CCS, the scholar will be eligible for another semester of concurrent/dual credit the following semester following the notification steps above. - Eligibility for additional courses will also be determined based on scholar performance and the policies of the community college they are attending.
+- Initially, a scholar will be approved to take no more than two (2) community college courses at one time, in addition to the scholar's CCS course(s). - If the scholar successfully completes the initial course(s) with a 2.0 GPA or better and maintains satisfactory attendance at CCS, the scholar will be eligible for another semester of concurrent enrollment following the procedures noted above. - Eligibility for additional courses will also be determined based on scholar performance and the policies of the community college they are attending.